Sketchy502/SDV-Summary-/README.md

 `DEBUG` set to True for helpful debugging; never set to True in production environment

+`ASSET_PATH` a path to a directory for assets for the app

 #### Database

 `USE_SQLITE` NOTE: in testing we've moved to Postgres, so this probably doesn't work any more